The Return-to-Duty Process: What it is & How to Automate its Recordkeeping Requirements

 How many follow-up DOT drug tests need to be taken?

 The DOT requires the SAP to schedule a minimum of six tests over a 12-month period, but the process may include more tests and continue for up to five years.
-Like the RTD test, each follow-up test must be taken under direct observation.
+Like the return to duty test, each follow-up test must be taken under direct observation.

 Do follow-up tests replace random drug testing?